plone/training/javascript/training-installation.rst

 Setup
 =====

-To get Plone and example packages for this training installed, please clone `collective.jstraining <https://github.com/collective/collective.jstraining>`_ and install Plone by executing the following commands:
+To install Plone and example packages for this training, first clone `collective.jstraining <https://github.com/collective/collective.jstraining>`_, then execute the following commands:

 .. code-block:: console